• Introduction of living environment of each station

 No.3: Around Kashiwa Station

-The area around Kashiwa Station is convenient with many shopping facilities, but as a living environment, many people say it is "crowded and unsettling."
-In particular, there are many adult entertainment shops and bars around the east exit of the station, and many people feel uneasy about the safety of the area.
+The area around Kashiwa Station is convenient with many shopping facilities, but many people say that it is "chaotic and unsettling" as a living environment.
+In particular, there are many adult entertainment establishments and bars around the east exit of the station, and many people feel uneasy about the safety of the area.

-Since the area is constantly crowded with people even late at night, it is considered difficult for people who want to live quietly to live in.
-Some people also point out noise and littering issues.
+Since the area is constantly busy until late at night, it can be difficult for people looking for a quiet life to live in.
+Some people have also pointed out issues with noise and litter.

 No.4: Around Matsudo Station

-While Matsudo Station is popular due to its easy access to downtown Tokyo, there are also many complaints about the area's poor security and rough customer base, and it is sometimes listed as a place people don't want to live in.
+While Matsudo Station is popular due to its easy access to Tokyo, there are also many complaints about the area's poor security and rowdy clientele, and it is sometimes cited as a place people don't want to live.

-While redevelopment is progressing in front of the station, the area is still home to an old bar district, and some people are concerned about the atmosphere at night.
+While redevelopment is progressing in front of the station, there are still many old bars remaining, and some people are concerned about the atmosphere at night.
 For women living alone or families with children, it is hard to say that the area is a safe place to live.

 No.5: Around Shin-Urayasu Station

-Shin-Urayasu Station is lined with luxury apartment buildings and at first glance appears to be a pleasant area to live in, but there are concerns about the weak foundations, risk of liquefaction, and the artificial, inorganic feel of the townscape.
+Shin-Urayasu Station is lined with luxury apartment buildings and at first glance appears to be a pleasant area to live in, but there are concerns about the weak ground, risk of liquefaction, and the artificial, inorganic streetscape.

-Liquefaction damage was a major issue in the Great East Japan Earthquake, and many people have felt uneasy in this area ever since.
+The damage caused by liquefaction was widely reported during the Great East Japan Earthquake, and many people have felt uneasy about this area ever since.
 Although the area has a good infrastructure, people tend to avoid it due to the risk of disasters.

 No.6: Around Ichikawa Station

-The area around Ichikawa Station has excellent transport access and is a convenient location for commuting to the city center, but some people complain that there are many old residential areas, making the townscape messy, and that they are concerned about the safety of the area at night.
+The area around Ichikawa Station is highly accessible and convenient for commuting to the city center, but some people have expressed concerns that "there are many old residential areas, making the cityscape messy" and "the safety at night is a concern."

-In addition, the relatively high cost of living and the congestion around the station are also factors that make it difficult to live there.
+Additionally, the relatively high cost of living and the congestion around the station are also factors that make it difficult to live in.
 In particular, it is sometimes considered to be somewhat unsuitable for people who want a quiet environment.

 No.7: Around Goi Station

-Goi Station is an intersection of the Uchibo Line and the Kominato Railway, but the surrounding area is close to an industrial area, and it has issues in terms of convenience and living environment.
-There are few commercial facilities and few people walking around at night, so it is easy to feel uneasy about crime.
+Goi Station is an intersection of the Uchibo Line and Kominato Railway, but the surrounding area is close to an industrial area, and it faces issues in terms of convenience and living environment.
+There are few commercial facilities and there is little foot traffic at night, so people tend to feel uneasy about crime.

 No.8: Around Kisarazu Station

-Kisarazu Station can be used to access Tokyo via the Aqualine, but the area is generally car-oriented and it is easy to feel inconvenienced without a car.
+Kisarazu Station is accessible to Tokyo via the Aqua Line, but the area is generally car-oriented and it is easy to feel inconvenienced without a car.

-Although the areas around the stations are being developed, there are many areas on the outskirts where vacant houses and vacant lots stand out, and it has been pointed out that depopulation is progressing.
+Although the areas around the stations are being developed, there are many areas in the suburbs where vacant houses and vacant lots stand out, and it has been pointed out that depopulation is progressing.
 Many people find it difficult to live there because there are no shopping or medical facilities concentrated there.

 No.9: Around Tsudanuma Station

-While the area around Tsudanuma Station is rich in commercial facilities, the congestion in front of the station and concerns about public safety are the reasons why it is cited as a "town you don't want to live in."
-The atmosphere is different between the north and south sides of the station, and there are particularly complaints about the noise at night and smoking on the streets on the south side, which is close to the downtown area.
+While the area around Tsudanuma Station is rich in commercial facilities, the congestion in front of the station and concerns about safety are reasons why it is cited as a "city you don't want to live in."
+The atmosphere is different on the north and south sides of the station, and people have complained that the south exit, which is close to the downtown area, is particularly noisy at night and people are concerned about smoking on the street.

-Another disadvantage is that the area's convenient transportation means it tends to attract people, but it lacks a sense of calm as a living environment.
+Another disadvantage is that the high level of transportation access makes it easy for people to gather, but it lacks a sense of calm as a living environment.

 No.10: Nodashi Station Area

 The area around Nodashi Station is a lackluster area, with development in front of the station lagging behind and many vacant stores.
-In addition, it takes a long time to get to downtown Tokyo, making it inconvenient for people commuting to work or school, and young people tend to avoid the area.
+It also takes a long time to get to central Tokyo, making it less convenient for commuting to work or school, and young people tend to avoid the area.

-While local ties are strong, there are also reports that it is difficult for people from outside to fit in, and there are cases where people feel stressed while trying to get used to the new environment.
+While the community ties are strong, there are also complaints that it is difficult for people from outside to fit in, and there are cases where people feel stressed while getting used to the new environment.

-There are some cities in Chiba Prefecture that people say they "don't want to live in," but behind this lie the real voices of the residents and issues unique to the region.
+Some cities in Chiba Prefecture are said to be places people don't want to live in, but behind this lie the real voices of residents and issues unique to the area.

 In this chapter, we will explain in detail the reasons why Chiba Prefecture is perceived as "difficult to live in" from the perspectives of word of mouth, statistics, and urban development.

-Real issues revealed through resident feedback and word of mouth
+Real issues revealed through residents' opinions and reviews

 Much of the information about "Cities in Chiba Prefecture you don't want to live in" comes from word of mouth and comments on social media from people who actually live in those cities.

-These honest opinions convey the "gut feeling" about the livability of an area that is difficult to see through government statistical data alone, and are an important factor to consider when considering moving.
+These honest opinions convey the "intuitive feeling" about the livability of an area, which is difficult to see through government statistical data alone, and are an important factor to consider when considering moving.

-Cities with questionable security and actual crime rates
+Cities with high security and actual crime rates

-The most common reason people say they don't want to live there is the poor security situation.
-Even within Chiba Prefecture, in areas with a concentration of late-night shops around train stations and areas with developed downtown areas, nighttime troubles, noise pollution, and troubles with drunk customers are prominent.
+The most common reason given for not wanting to live there is the poor security situation.
+Even within Chiba Prefecture, areas with a high concentration of late-night establishments around train stations and areas with developed entertainment districts are prone to nighttime trouble, noise pollution, and problems with drunk customers.

-In fact, statistics from the National Police Agency and public data from local governments show that some cities, such as Matsudo City, Kashiwa City, and Chiba City Chuo Ward, have a high number of criminal offenses, which is a cause for concern for young people and women living alone.
-The first step in choosing a city where you can live safely is to check the crime rate, in addition to the convenience of train stations and the abundance of commercial facilities.
+In fact, statistics from the National Police Agency and public data from local governments show that some cities, such as Matsudo, Kashiwa, and Chiba City's Chuo Ward, have high rates of criminal offenses, which is a cause for concern for young people and women living alone.
+The first step in choosing a city where you can live safely is to check the crime rate, in addition to considering the convenience of train stations and the abundance of commercial facilities.

-Common features of cities that are easy to access but difficult to live in
+Commonalities between cities with good access but difficult to live in

-There are towns in Chiba prefecture that are considered "difficult to live in" even though they have excellent access to the city center.
-Typical examples of this are areas with congestion, noise, and late-night security issues around train stations.
+There are towns in Chiba Prefecture that are considered "difficult to live in" despite having excellent access to the city center.
+Typical examples of these are areas where congestion, noise, and late-night security issues stand out around train stations.

-For example, Nishi-Funabashi Station and Chiba Station are conveniently located, but they also have a lot of people coming and going, and the concentration of restaurants and pachinko parlors in front of the stations makes for an uneasy living environment.
-In areas where the boundaries between residential and commercial areas are unclear, it is difficult to ensure a peaceful life, and noise, garbage, and illegal parking tend to be problems.
+For example, while Nishi-Funabashi Station and Chiba Station are conveniently located, they are often crowded with people and have a high concentration of restaurants and pachinko parlors in front of the stations, making them an unsettling living environment.
+Furthermore, in areas where the boundaries between residential and commercial areas are unclear, it is difficult to ensure a quiet lifestyle, and noise, garbage, and illegal parking tend to be common problems.

 If you judge a place based solely on convenience, you may find it surprisingly difficult to live there.